AlexandrErohin/home-assistant-flightradar24/README.md

           Altitude - {{ flight.altitude }} ft{%if flight.altitude > 0 %} ({{(flight.altitude * 0.3048)| round(0)}} m){% endif%}; Gr. speed - {{ flight.ground_speed }} kts{%if flight.ground_speed > 0 %} ({{(flight.ground_speed * 1.852)| round(0)}} km/h){% endif%}
           {% endfor %}
 ```

+This example for `sensor.flightradar24_current_in_area` which shows flights in your area, to show additional tracked flights replace sensor name to `sensor.flightradar24_tracked`

 All available fields for flight you can check [here](#flight)